OsBlaineOra/db-devops-tools/Jenkins.md

 1. Build Triggers
     1. Check "GitHub hook trigger for GITScm polling"
    ![](images/Jenkins-BuildTriggers.png)
-   This will set your Jenkins build to listen for the webhook you created in your GitHub repository.
+   This will configure your Jenkins build to listen for the webhook you created in your GitHub repository.
    Whenever you push a change to your repository it will automatically trigger a build.
 1. Build Environment
     1. Check "Delete workspace before build starts"